Vyral/base-template/_drafts/making-sure-your-property-doesnt-become-a-grow-house.md

 {% include youtube.html %}

-As a landlord, if you don’t want your property to turn into a grow house, you should hire a professional property manager to oversee it.
+<center>As a landlord, if you don’t want your property to turn into a grow house, you should hire a professional property manager to oversee it.</center>

 More and more tenants are moving into properties here in California with the intent of turning them into grow houses.
 For those who aren’t aware, a grow house is a property someone uses specifically to farm Cannabis.